 Today, Steinhart Aquarium continues to shape the role that modern aquariums play in educating and inspiring the public about the biodiversity and sustainability of our oceans and rainforests.

-From our Philippine Coral Reef exhibit—the largest and deepest indoor reef in the world—to our charismatic colony of endangered African penguins, the Steinhart Aquarium captivates visitors of all ages.
+From our new Venom: Fangs, Stingers, and Spines exhibit with over a dozen species that bite, stun, and sting, to our charismatic colony of endangered African penguins, the Steinhart Aquarium captivates visitors of all ages.

 Hope for Reefs

 The Academy’s bold initiative to research and restore critical coral reef ecosystems focuses on solutions to sustaining these “rainforests of the sea” for future generations.

 Animal care and well-being

 Caring for nearly 40,000 live animals goes far beyond daily feedings and regular check-ups.
 Enrichment programs developed by aquarium biologists ensure that animal residents remain happy, healthy, and engaged.